jrfeathe/Portfolio/README.md

 The default Node version is pinned in `.nvmrc`.
 Run `nvm use` (or your preferred version manager) before installing dependencies to stay aligned with the repo.

+## Observability

+Task 5.0 adds OpenTelemetry traces to the portfolio site across Node, edge, and browser runtimes.
+Configure an OTLP endpoint before running the app to emit
+spans:

+- `OTEL_EXPORTER_OTLP_ENDPOINT` – HTTPS endpoint for your collector (server/edge).
+- `NEXT_PUBLIC_OTEL_EXPORTER_OTLP_ENDPOINT` – Public endpoint exposed to the browser.
+- `OTEL_EXPORTER_OTLP_HEADERS` / `NEXT_PUBLIC_OTEL_EXPORTER_OTLP_HEADERS` – Optional
+  `key=value` header pairs (comma-separated) for authentication.
+- `OTEL_SERVICE_NAME` – Optional override for the trace service name (defaults to `portfolio-site`).

+When the endpoint variables are unset, instrumentation remains dormant and no spans are generated.

+### Local environment template

+A `.env.example` file is provided at the repo root with the required variables.
+Copy it to `.env` or `.env.local`, fill in your Honeycomb API key and dataset, and load the env file before running local commands.

 ## Branch protection & workflow expectations

 - All changes land via pull request; direct pushes to `master` are disabled.